 CDA Portfolio 2026: How to Build Your Professional Portfolio

-Complete guide to the CDA Professional Portfolio 2026: 4 sections, 6 Competency Goals, Resource Collection, Family Questionnaires, and step-by-step build guide.
+Complete guide to building the CDA Professional Portfolio in 2026.
+Covers all 4 sections, 6 Competency Goals, Resource Collection requirements, Family Questionnaires, and step-by-step assembly.

 The CDA Professional Portfolio is a physical or digital binder you submit to your PD Specialist (Professional Development Specialist) at least two weeks before your verification visit.
 The Council for Professional Recognition reviews your portfolio to assess whether you demonstrate competency across all 13 Functional Areas of child development.